Sbrussee/PathBench-MIL/README.md

 - `mode`: The mode can be either `benchmark` or `optimization`.
 - `num_workers` : Number of workers for parallelization, set to 0 to disable parallel processing.
 - `custom_metrics` : List of custom metrics to be used, which should be defined in metrics.py or as a fastai-metric: https://docs.fast.ai/metrics.html
-- `report` : Whether to output a slide processing report (see Slideflow documentation)
+- `report` : Whether to output a slide processing report (see Slideflow documentation).
+Reports will be saved in the tfrecords directory of the corresponding tiles in PDF format.
 - `mixed_precision` : Whether to extract features in mixed precision (fp16) mode, reducing GPU requirements.
+- `skip_extracted` : Whether to force re-extraction of tiles from WSIs, even if already available.
+If set to True, will skip re-extraction if tiles are available.
+- `skip_feature_extraction`: Whether to force re-extraction of features from tfrecord tiles.
+If set to True, will skip re-extraction if features are available.
+- `save_tiles`: Whether to save .jpg images of each tile in addition to the .tfrecord formatted tiles.

 # Datasets
 The datasets to be used in the project can be specified in the datasets section.
 One can add any arbitrary number of data sources to a project and specify whether these should be used for training/validation or as testing datasets: